Sequential Network Design: Conclusion and Discussion

 \section{Conclusion and Discussion}

-This paper has studied sequential network design under a general framework.
-The social planner designs a network over $T$ periods by adding one link from the previously formed network in each period.
-The designer prefers a network formation process $\mathbf{s}$ to another whenever $\mathbf{s}$ induces a network with a higher total number of walks of arbitrary lengths in each period.
-This weak assumption, with additional restrictions, captures the farsightedness of the designer and the maximization of various aggregate centrality measures.
-The optimal formation process induces a nested split graph (NSG) in each period.
-In particular, the myopic optimal strategy of the designer induces a QC graph in each period.
-We also extend the results to the problem of designing weighted networks when the designer aims to maximize the whole stream of aggregate (square of) KB centrality generated by the formation process.
+This paper examines sequential network design within a general framework.
+The social planner constructs a network over $T$ periods by adding one link to the previously formed network in each period.
+The planner's preference between network formation processes is determined by which process generates networks with higher total numbers of walks of arbitrary lengths in each period.
+This preference structure captures both the planner's varying degree of farsightedness and the objective of maximizing diverse aggregate centrality measures.
+Our analysis establishes that the optimal formation process yields an NSG in each period.
+Specifically, when the planner is myopic, the optimal strategy produces a QC graph in each period.
+We further extend these results to weighted network design problems, where the planner aims to maximize the stream of aggregate (or squared) Katz-Bonacich centrality generated throughout the formation process.

+This results can be (partially) extended to the case of heterogeneous nodes.
+Specifically, consider the utility function of agent~$i$ given by